-Two tried-and-true, fabulous sugar cookie recipes.
-Old fashioned, easy to make buttery cookies, perfect to decorate for any occasion.
-Photos and step-by-step instructions.
+Tried-and-true, fabulous sugar cookie recipe!
+Old fashioned, easy to make buttery cookies, perfect to decorate for the holidays!

 - 1 cup granulated sugar